sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

 Manage Project Information: This processes will manage the package/project information request.

 Manage CPE information (Daily Job):  This processes will manage daily job CPE response and send those response to NIST CPE Information.

+Manage Project Information: This process will manage project information once project summary has been submitted by corporate manager.